 Can you let go of the control?

-If the answer is no, don’t have a Makerspace.
+If the answer is no, don’t have a makerspace.

 Students need to feel free to make what they want to make without your controlling input.
 Besides, you never know when you might need something you didn’t even know you needed but your students create.